interpretor/zyre.js/README.md

 });
 ```

-Leave is fired when a peer leaves a group
+Leave is fired when a peer leaves a group.

 ```js
 zyre.on('leave', (id, name, group) => {